Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages & Misc.
 Notes:

-Bokn is listed in the Norway-U.K. Convoy HN 7 in Jan.-1940.
-The following month we find her in Convoy ON 10 from the U.K. to Norway, and in March she shows up in Convoy HN 20; her destination was L'Orient, cargo of cod roes.
+A. Hague has named Bokn in the Norway-U.K. Convoy HN 7 in Jan.-1940.
+The following month, he has included her in Convoy ON 10 from the U.K. to Norway, and in March she's listed in the original Advance Sailing Telegram for Convoy HN 20 from Norway.
+Her destination is given as L'Orient, cargo of cod roes.
 Follow the links for dates and further info; several Norwegian ships took part.
+From Page 1, we learn that Bokn was in Rouen when war broke out in Norway on Apr.
+9, having arrived there on Apr.
+7, leaving again for Swansea on Apr.
+24, returning to France in May.

-According to Arnold Hague, she made a voyage from Clyde to Methil in Nov.-1940, having left Clyde on Nov.
-15, arrived Methil Nov.
-19, Convoy WN 39.
-He has also included her in Convoy EN 41, having departed Methil on Dec.
-15-1940, detached Dec.
-19. All this fits in with the info found on Page 1 above, which adds she arrived Swansea on Dec.
-22. Both these convoys are available at the external website that I've linked to below.
+Later that year, she can be found, with a cargo of pig iron, in A. Hague's listing for Convoy WN 39, which left Clyde on Nov.
+15-1940 and arrived Methil Nov.
+19. With a cargo of cement, he has also listed her in Convoy EN 41, departing Methil on Dec.
+15 (detached Dec.
+19).
+All this agrees with the info found on the archive document, which adds she arrived Swansea on Dec.
+22, remaining there until Jan.
+9-1941.
+Both these convoys are available at the external website that I've linked to below.

-She was bombed by German aircraft on June 13-1941 when on a voyage from Maryport to Southampton with a cargo of coal.
+On June 13-1941, when on a voyage from Maryport to Southampton with a cargo of coal, she was bombed by German aircraft.
 The bombs detonated very close and she sprang a leak.
 The captain decided to beach her near St. Ives, where she stayed for a couple of weeks until the damage could be repaired.
-According to Page 2 above, she left St. Ives for Barry Dock on July 15, arriving Barry the next day.
+According to Page 2, she left St. Ives for Barry Dock on July 15, arriving Barry the next day; departure is given as Aug.
+21.

 Related external links: